 The Florida State Clearinghouse (SCH) administers the intergovernmental coordination and review process for federal projects.
 The SCH is Florida's single point of contact for coordinating state agencies reviews.
-The Draft EA has been made available to SCH to initiate the review for consistency with the FLCMP.
-SCH's findings will be included in the final SEA.
+The Draft EA was available to SCH to initiate the review for consistency with the FLCMP.